 b.
 Besides women having to make adjustment from the traditional role of homemaker to factory worker, wartown residents also had to adjust.
 Summarize the attitudes presented in the video clip as women began to work in the factories and explain why such change was difficult for some people to accept.
 How are some of these same issues present today?

 For some people it was difficult to accept women in the factories doing mens jobs because they believed it was unnatural for women to be the breadwinners and wanted women to stay home and raise their children.
 They also might be worried about how being in childcare all day affects how the children grow up.
-These issues are definitely still present today because in most families, two incomes are needed to live, but some still believe that women should be with their children.
+These issues are definitely still present today because in most families, two incomes are needed to live, but some still believe that women should be with their children. c.
+How do the posters encourage female participation in the war effort and address the stereotypes held by many that disapprove of such participation?
+Describe how you see the women depicted in the posters.
+How realistic do you feel these representations are?

 Posters encourage female participation in the war effort because they tell women that they are needed to help the war and their husbands/brothers by taking the jobs they left behind to go fight.
 The women depicted in these posters are pretty, but are wearing work clothes and are portrayed as being tough, but still feminine.
 I feel that these representations are somewhat realistic because women wanted to work in mens jobs and prove their toughness, but also wanted to keep their identity as women at the same time.